awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-diarization-streaming-med.md

 Each `Results` object has an `Alternatives` object\.

 **`Items`**
 Each `Alternatives` object has its own `Items` object that contains information about each word and punctuation mark in the transcription output\.
-When you enable speaker identification, each word has a `Speaker` label for fully\-transcribed speech segments\.
-Amazon Transcribe Medical uses this label to assign a unique integer to each speaker it identifies in the stream\.
+When you enable speaker partitioning, each word has a `Speaker` label for fully\-transcribed speech segments\.
+Amazon Transcribe Medical uses this label to assign a unique integer to each speaker in the stream\.
 The `Type` parameter having a value of `speaker-change` indicates that one person has stopped speaking and that another person is about to begin\.

 **`Transcript`**
 Each Items object contains a transcribed speech segment as the value of the `Transcript` field\.